kragen/derctuo/e12-music.md

   measurement at all

-Note that this also solves the problem of what to do with arbitrarily high resistances, although you have to be careful you aren't swamping the whole audio spectrum with harmonics from a spurious detection of a 100-GΩ resistor that's really leakage through your probe insulation or something.
+Note that this also solves the problem of what to do with arbitrarily high resistances, although you have to be careful you aren’t swamping the whole audio spectrum with harmonics from a spurious detection of a 100-GΩ resistor that’s really leakage through your probe insulation or something.

-It might be reasonable to do, say, a square wave for capacitance and a repeatedly plucked Karplus–Strong string (or two, slightly offset in frequency, like a piano) for resistance, so that you can play them at the same time if you're doing an ESR measurement.
+It might be reasonable to do, say, a square wave for capacitance and a repeatedly plucked Karplus–Strong string (or two, slightly offset in frequency, like a piano) for resistance, so that you can play them at the same time if you’re doing an ESR measurement.
 Using different envelopes will help the humans hear them as two separate sounds rather than one sound with a discordant timbre.

 Inductors
 ---------

-Now we're faced with another consistency dilemma: do we represent large inductances with low pitches or with high pitches?
+Now we’re faced with another consistency dilemma: do we represent large inductances with low pitches or with high pitches?

 In favor of low pitches: